Checkpoints are Typically Announced Publicly

 DUI checkpoints are commonly set up on Mission Bay Drive before the 5 freeway in San Diego California.
 Avoid the 5.
 Take the coast.
 Leave Pacific Beach out through La Jolla even though it is longer.
 Or take Mission Blvd. to West Mission Bay to the 8.
 Watch blue police cars – stay away.
 Be safe.

-Below is an interactive map of the San Diego DUI Checkpoints commonly found around town, which includes the most recent DUI Checkpoint locations in San Diego.
+Below is a Google interactive map of the San Diego DUI Checkpoints commonly found around town, which includes the most recent DUI Checkpoint locations in San Diego.
 Here’s California DUI Checkpoint law.
 Check back often as this map is updated daily.

 Tweets and blogs can help you avoid a DUI Checkpoint in San Diego or elsewhere in Southern California.
 It’s that simple.
 Save yourself over $10,000 by regularly checking this page!
 You know what’s not right with sociable citizens?
 Scaring decent motorists everywhere because of all these San Diego DUI checkpoints!